supreme-gg-gg/pendulum-tracking/README.md

 3. Exponential decay of amplitude with random error uncertainty and mean using multiple trials

-Calling main tracker script will automatically generate one or more plots in the output directory.
-If you want to plot a specific CSV file, you can do that with:
+Calling main tracker script will automatically generate one or more plots in the output directory, see [tracker intro](#multiple_trials).
+If you wish to plot from a csv direclty without analysing the video, the module is also offered as a standalone graphing tool:

 ```
-python3 plotting.py --path <your-csv-path>
+python3 plotting.py --csv_files_path <file-path> --csv_files_directory <dir-path>
 ```

-> By default, we run `fit_amplitude()` since it generates most comprehensive results.
-However, if you specifically want to use other functions please edit the main driver of the file prior to running it.
+Note the following:

+- You must provide either a single file or a directory of csv files for the program to loop over

+- Plots will be generated in `output/` as well, **so be very cautious of the possibility of overwriting files!**

+- The folder you provided **MUST NOT** contain anything other than csv files.
+Therefore, we do not recommend providing the `output/` directory as a source but rather you should move all csv you want to plot into a separate directory

+> By default, we invoke both `plot_angle()` and `fit_amplitude()` when the plotting module is called directly.
+Feel free to locally modify the plotting script if you only wish to see one type of graph.

 ### Live Tracking